isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 **Version 1.4.43**

-* (ZD#32990) - iOS: Content playing instead of ads on some cue-points. 'selectedMediaOptionInMediaSelectionGroup' API which was part of AVPlayerItem interface has now moved under AVMediaSelection in iOS 11.
+* (ZD#32990) - iOS: Content playing instead of ads on some cue-points. `selectedMediaOptionInMediaSelectionGroup` API which was part of AVPlayerItem interface has now moved under AVMediaSelection in iOS 11.
 The issue got resolved using this new API.
 * (ZD#33683) TVSDK removed == suffix from the metadata strings.
 The issue is fixed in the parsing logic.
 * (ZD#33905) - iOS TVSDK making calls to the manifest files with two user agents.
 The user agent issue has been fixed in first m3u8 call (fresh install case).
 M3u8's have the same user-agents for all the calls now.
 * (ZD#34293) - Pre-rolls inserted on LINEAR streams do not play correctly on iOS11.
 The issue is fixed for preroll ads.